 Why does Chrome keep crashing?

 Various things can cause Google Chrome to crash or display error messages.
 In some cases, errors are caused by incorrect settings or bad extensions.
 You can also clear the cache and cookies of the browser and check if it works.
+You can reinstall Chrome and work with a new profile if nothing else works.

 Related Post: Fix ERR_CONNECTION_RESET error on Chrome browser.